 Makeup Artist Georgie Eisdell’s Secret Weapon?
 It’s Mascara.
 Lots of It.

 Growing up in Australia, Georgie Eisdell dreamed of moving to Hollywood from an early age.
-The makeup artist who’s traveled the world with stars like Gwyneth Paltrow and Carey Mulligan now calls L.A. home and is one of the most-requested red carpet masters in the biz.
+The makeup artist who’s traveled the world with stars like Gwyneth Paltrow and Dakota Fanning now calls L.A. home and is one of the most-requested red carpet masters in the biz.
 On the eve of the Oscars (and the finale of a whirlwind awards season), we chatted with the beauty maker about what she loves about her job (and what bugs her about it)—and had her answer our rapid-fire questions.

 How did you get into makeup?